DappDevs/presentations/content/about-ethereum.md

-For every instruction executed on the EVM as part of a transaction, "Gas" is charged according the resources used by the instruction, whether it be computing cycles, memory storage, or storage to the smart contract's data store.
+For every instruction executed on the EVM as part of a transaction, "Gas" is charged according the resources used by the instruction, whether it be computing cycles, memory storage, or storage to the global data store.
-Transactions fees are charged according to the gas usage of the transaction and the "Gas price" provided by the sender, and the miners recoup the resulting fees.
-`Fees = Gas Price x Gas Used`
+Transaction fees are charged according to the gas usage of the transaction and the "Gas price" provided by the sender, and the miners recoup the resulting fees, aka `Fees = Gas Price x Gas Used`.

-Every transaction must be executable for less than the gas limit, which is an upper bound chosen by consensus by the miners that secure the Ethereum network.
+Every transaction must be executable for less than the gas limit, which is an upper bound chosen through consensus by the miners that secure the Ethereum network.
-Any transaction that exceeds this upper bound will be recorded as rejected by the network, and the corresponding fee will be recouped by the miner for mining the block including the failed transaction.
+Any transaction that exceeds this upper bound will be recorded as rejected by the network, and the corresponding fee will still be recouped for mining the block that includes the failed transaction.

 "Gas" isn't just charged for instruction use, but also for memory and storage use.
-Ethereum could theorhetically store an unlimited amount of data "on-chain", but there is a practical limit as the storage costs are currently many orders of magnitude more than any competiting data storage platform.
+Ethereum could theorhetically store an unlimited amount of data "on-chain", but there is a practical limit as the storage costs are currently many orders of magnitude more than competiting data storage platforms.
-Due to these costs, it often only useful to store critical data "on-chain", including cryptographic hashes of off-chain data (such as evidence or legal documentation), which can be used to "prove" submitted documentation corresponds to these stored hashes at a later point in time.
+Due to these costs, it often only useful to store critical data "on-chain", which may include cryptographic hashes of off-chain data (such as evidence or legal documentation), which can be used to "prove" submitted documentation corresponds to these stored hashes at a later point in time.